 The authors gratefully acknowledge the facilities provided by the Covenant University to carry out the reported research works.
-The authors thankfully acknowledge the experimental data for carbon nanotubes and graphene provided by X. Wei and Dr. Peng Liu and Professor Kaili.
+The authors thankfully acknowledge the experimental data for carbon nanotubes and graphene provided by Xianlong Wei of Peking University, and Professor Jiang Kaili of TSinghua University.